veganwaldon/Libft/README.md

 # LIBFT
-## This project is about coding own C library.
+## This project is about coding my own C library.
 It contains implementation of a general original functions from the libc.
 - strlen
 - substr